greenfork/nimraylib_now/README.md

 [Raylib-Forever]: https://github.com/Guevara-chan/Raylib-Forever

-Thanks to Nim community, it's very nice to get the answers to questions rather quickly.
+Thanks to everyone who contributed to this project!

 ## License